 Step 10: Apply Sealer to Grout and Unglazed Tiles

-After grouting, allow the grout to fully cure (which will take several days) and then seal it with a commercial sealer.
+After grouting, allow the grout to fully cure (which will take several days, per the manufacturer's instructions) and then seal it with a commercial sealer.
 If you used unglazed tile, it also needs to be sealed, and in this case, you can seal the tile and grout at the same time.
 (Many types of natural stone also need sealer; check with the tile supplier for recommendations.)
 Some sealers come in aerosol cans and can be sprayed, while others must be applied with a brush or rag.
 Follow the application instructions on the product you purchase.

 Step 11: Replace the Electrical Outlets and Switches

-Reattach the electrical outlets and switches to their boxes using longer screws if necessary to tighten the tabs on the devices against the tile.
+Reattach the electrical outlets and switches to their boxes, using longer screws if necessary to tighten the tabs on the devices against the tile.
 In some cases, especially when you install cement board, you may need electrical box extenders.
 An extender is a plastic ring that fits against the front edge of the box and extends the box so it is flush with the face of the tile.
-Screw the extender to the box and then screw the outlet or switch to the extender and attach a cover plate.
+Affix the extender to the box and then screw the outlet or switch to the extender.
 Add the cover plates to the outlets and switches.
 Turn on the circuit breakers to restore power.

 Tile Backsplash Maintenance

 A tile backsplash needs regular cleaning, especially the parts near the stove and food preparation areas where oil and grease are likely to fly around, but it's simple.
 Just wet down the tiles with a sponge soaked in warm water, which helps soften the grime and loosen its grip on the tile; wipe again with warm, soapy water; and wipe a third time with a clean sponge for rinsing.
 The job is even easier if you do it regularly every month or so.